 "It's been kind of nerve-racking to sit through all those months wondering if the comet would fizzle," Hale told Time.

-The comet's closest approach to Earth was about 120 million miles (193 kilometers).
+According to NASA (opens in new tab), Hale-Bopp's closest approach to Earth occurred on March.
+22, 1997, at a distance of about 120 million miles (193 million kilometers).
 (By comparison, the sun is 93 million miles, or 150 million km, from Earth).
 Astronomers still had the bright Hyakutake comet fresh in their minds at the time as it just passed by Earth in 1996.
-Hale-Bopp was many times farther away than Hyakutake, but still appeared much brighter.
+Hale-Bopp was many times farther away than Hyakutake but still appeared much brighter.

 What surprised the scientists observing Hale-Bopp the most was an outburst of dust streaming from the comet's nucleus in quantities at least eight times as much as the average observations of previously observed comets.